iraedeus/pysatl-mpest/README.md

 Given samples should be wrapped in `MixtureDistribution` then by using `EM.solve` the result will be calculated. `EM` class depends on `ABreakpointer`, `ADistributionChecker` and `AMethod` objects. :
 - `ABreakpointer` class $-$ the EM algorithm breakpointer function.
 There are few basic realizations of that abstract class in that package.
 - `ADistributionChecker` class $-$ sometimes because of using math optimizers in M-step of EM algorithm, some distributions inside mixture distribution can become degenerated.
 Such distributions may be detected and removed from calculations.
 There are few basic realizations of that abstract class in that package.
-- `AMethod` class $-$ methods for E and M steps.
+- `Method` class $-$ for E and M steps.
 In each method there are few variants of E step.
 Sometimes M step object uses `AOptimizer` :
 - - `AOptimizer`/`AOptimizerJacobian` classes $-$ math optimizers for M step of algorithm.
 There are few SciPy optimizers made follow the given interfaces.

 ### Code example